redhat-na-ssa/ocp-virt-win-iis-ossm-pipeline-demo/README.md

 You can run the below instructions manually, as described, or run the helper scripts in order to save some copy/pasta time:

+verify one script completes before running the next one in order.

+TODO: add waiting until success capability in scripts

 ```
 sh 1-setup-mesh.sh